 J-1 Exchange Visitor

-J-1 Exchange Visitor visa was developed to implement the Mutual Educational and Cultural Exchange Act (Fulbright-Hayes Act) of 1961 "to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchanges."
+J-1 Exchange Visitor visa was developed to implement the Mutual Educational and Cultural Exchange Act (Fulbright-Hays Act) of 1961, "to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchanges."
 The J visa is co-administered and co-authorized by the Department of State (DoS) and the Department of Homeland Security (DHS).
 Rice is authorized to use various categories within the J-1 visa, including Research Scholar, Professor, Short-Term Scholar, Degree-seeking Students, and Non-degree Students.

 H-1B